-Blood clotting, or coagulation, is a normal process that prevents excessive blood loss when you have a cut or an injury.
-Platelets combine with specialized proteins in the blood called clotting factors, forming clots that can stop bleeding at the injured site.
-These small clots eventually dissolve after your injury heals.
+Blood clotting is also called coagulation.
+It is a normal process.
+It prevents excessive blood loss when you have a cut or other injury.
+Blood cells called platelets combine with special proteins called clotting factors to form clots.
+The clots stop the bleeding at the injured site.
+They dissolve after your injury heals.

-Abnormal clotting can sometimes lead to the formation of a deep vein thrombosis (DVT) — a blood clot that forms in a deep vein, usually in the leg.
+Abnormal clotting can sometimes lead to the formation of a deep vein thrombosis (DVT).
+This is a blood clot that forms in a deep vein, usually in the leg.
 A DVT that detaches from a vein in another part of the body and travels to the lungs is called a pulmonary embolism.

-People with cancer are at increased risk of developing these dangerous blood clots.
-Research has shown that there is a clear connection between cancer and thrombosis, because some of the genetic changes that cause cancer also increase the activation of clotting factors.
-In addition, many of the chemotherapy drugs used to combat cancer can increase the activation of clotting factors.
+People with cancer are at an increased risk of developing these dangerous blood clots.
+Research has shown that there is a clear connection between cancer and DVT.
+This is because some of the genetic changes that cause cancer increase the activation of clotting factors.
+Many chemotherapy drugs used to fight cancer can also increase the activation of clotting factors.

 - sudden pain and swelling in the legs